 Ecology in Classrooms and Outdoors (ECO) works with schools to bring ecology curriculum to classrooms and to take kids out into the field.
 ECO has been bringing students from neighboring elementary schools, including Vestal, Roseway Heights, and Jason Lee, to the Dharma Rain campus for the last several years for hands-on, place-based learning and stewardship.

-Our Partnership with Madison High School and Peace in Schools
+Our Partnership with McDaniel High School and Peace in Schools

-Madison High School offers a Career and Technical Education program preparing students for jobs in agriculture, focusing on the urban environment.
+McDaniel High School offers a Career and Technical Education program preparing students for jobs in agriculture, focusing on the urban environment.
 Students plan and maintain twelve garden beds and a flock of chickens next to the barn on the Dharma Rain campus.
-They market and sell the produce at local farmer’s markets under the guidance of Madison staff.
+They market and sell the produce at local farmer’s markets under the guidance of McDaniel staff.

 Portland Community College and Portland State University students volunteer at Dharma Rain to complete Community-Service Learning projects.
 Several instructors at these schools also bring classes to Dharma Rain for field work in ecology or geology courses.